exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.10.md

 ### Update the Project Build Definition

 1. Update the Plugin-Id manifest entry to «javaRuntimeId:groupId/artifactId:version», where
     1. javaRuntimeId = 1
     2. groupId, artifactId, version are the standard Maven coordinates.
     3. The «groupId/artifactId» part is considered to be the _Exonum service artifact name_.
-  For example, "1:com.acme/example-service:1.2.1".
+    An example Plugin-Id value: "1:com.acme/example-service:1.2.1".
 2. Then, update the exonum-launcher configuration files with the new service name: «groupId/artifactId», and add the version to them.